A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds

 \section{Abstract}

-We study the Picard-Lefschetz formula for the Siegel modular threefold of paramodular level and prove the weight-monodromy conjecture for its middle degree inner cohomology with arbitrary automorphic coefficients.
+We study the Picard-Lefschetz formula for Siegel modular threefolds of paramodular level and prove the weight-monodromy conjecture for its middle degree inner cohomology.
 We give some applications to the Langlands programme: Using Rapoport-Zink uniformisation of the supersingular locus of the special fiber, we construct a geometric Jacquet-Langlands correspondence between $\gsp_4$ and a definite inner form, proving a conjecture of Ibukiyama \cite{IbukiyamaConjecture}.
 We also prove an integral version of the weight-monodromy conjecture and use it to deduce a level lowering result for cohomological cuspidal automorphic representations of $\gsp_4$.